About Me

 My research focuses on how fluids move through the subsurface through faults and fractures, and how that movement can be detected from the surface.
 I use a combination of remote sensing, GIS-based spatial analysis, and geophysical fieldwork to investigate where and how fluids ascend through fractured rock.

-At El Tatio Geyser Field in northern Chile, I use drone-derived orthomosaics and digital elevation models (DEMs) to map hydrothermal features, faults, and fractures across two distinct basin environments.
+At El Tatio Geothermal Field in northern Chile, I use drone-derived orthomosaics and digital elevation models (DEMs) to map hydrothermal features, faults, and fractures across two distinct basin environments.
 Through structural analysis, I identify the fault geometries and secondary structures that control where surface expressions like geysers and hot springs appear.
-This observational and spatial work is building toward numerical modeling of fluid flow through fractured media.
+This observational and spatial work contributes to understanding how fault geometry controls the surface expression of subsurface fluid systems.

 The mechanics of fluid ascent through fractured rock have implications beyond Earth.
 On icy ocean worlds like Enceladus, subsurface fluids may migrate through ice and rock and produce surface expressions detectable from spacecraft.
 Interpreting those signatures requires understanding the underlying mechanisms, and that is where terrestrial fieldwork becomes useful.
 While no Earth setting perfectly replicates conditions on icy ocean worlds, El Tatio provides a useful reference point for understanding how structurally controlled fluid systems express themselves at the surface.